kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 ---
 layout: post
-title: MicroStrategy run bat file
+title: How to run BAT file in MicroStrategy
 tags:
 - Microstrategy
 - SQL